lachrist/linvail/README.md

 * `tame = membrane.clean(tainted)`:
   User-defined function to convert a dirty value to a tame value.
 * `check :: boolean`, default `false`:
-  Indicates whether runtime checks should be performed within `capture`, `release`, `membrane.taint` and `membrane.clean` to detect clashes between tame values, wild values and inner values.
+  Indicates whether runtime checks should be performed to detect clashes between tame values, wild values and inner values.
+  These checks will be performed in `capture`, `release` but also in `membrane.taint` and `membrane.clean`.
+  The original function of the membrane will be respectively set to store at `membrane._taint` and `membrane._clean`.
   This option is for debugging purpose and comes at the cost of performance overhead.
-  This option overwrites `membrane.taint` and `membrane.clean`; the original functions are respectively set to `membrane._taint` and `membrane._clean`.
-  The original functions will still be called with `this` pointing to the membrane.
 * `aran.builtins :: object`, default `null`:
   This option is used to augment the oracle with aran-defined functions.
 * `tame = capture(wild)`:
-  Convert a wild value into a tame value.
+  Linvail-defined function to convert a wild value into a tame value.
 * `wild = release(tame)`:
-  Convert a tame value into a wild value.
+  Linvail-defined function to convert a tame value into a wild value.